-The maximum number of marks available is 45.
-However, as questions change to suit the ability of the pupil, the total marks available for each child to achieve is variable.
-The smallest total number of marks available for a child to be assessed against is 26.
+The maximum number of marks available is 39.
+However, the assessment adapts to suit the ability of the pupil, the total marks available for each child to achieve is variable.
+The smallest total number of marks available for a child to be assessed against is 22.

 Can parents help children to prepare for the RBA?

 There is no need to help your child to prepare for the assessment.
 Your child should not even be aware that they are being assessed.
 Continue to support your child's learning at home in the usual way.
 We have many resources on the website to help with supporting learning at home.

 How will the results be used?

 Teachers receive summary statements of how each child has performed in the assessment that may be useful to them in understanding each child's learning needs during their early education.

 2. The Department for Education

 The data from the assessment will only be used by the Department for Education when your child has reached the end of year 6, to provide the baseline to measure the progress of your child’s year group from reception to year 6.
 The data from the assessment, including numerical scores, is not shared with you, pupils, teachers, or external bodies, including schools, and there will be no published scores at pupil, school or national level.
 As it is not an assessment of individual pupils, children will not be labelled or disadvantaged, whatever their developmental level at the start of their schooling.

 Can parents see the results?